Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 4. Database architect

 Overview: A database architect is responsible for ensuring that a database runs efficiently.
 Sometimes referred to as a DBA, these professionals create and organize systems and databases to store and secure company data.
 They may also be responsible for making sure that data is available and accessible to authorized employees.
-BLS projects this occupation will grow by 8% between 2020-2030.
+BLS projects this occupation will grow by 8% from 2022 to 2032.

 Job requirements: Database architects typically need at least a bachelor's degree in a technology field like IT or data science.
 However, BLS reports that some employers may prefer candidates who have a master’s degree, such as in information systems, computer science or information technology.